Lacuna-JDCE/JDCE_tooltest/README.md

 The script outputs a table with the amount of _function_ keywords in the resulting JS source.

 ## Installation
-This test requires Node.js, webpack, rollup and the closure compiler.
+This test requires Chromium, Node.js, webpack, rollup and the closure compiler.

 ## Running
 ```